Mount Baker Park

 Natural Setting

-The park is characterized by a gentle ravine that slopes down towards the lake, offering visitors a serene natural setting within the city.
-The park features a mix of open grassy areas and mature trees including maples, mountain ash, and chestnuts.
+The park features a gentle ravine that slopes toward the lake, creating a natural retreat within the city.
+The landscape includes open grassy areas for relaxing and mature trees that provide shade.
+You'll discover maples, mountain ash, and chestnuts, with Japanese maple trees dotted throughout that add splashes of color, especially in fall.

 Amenities & Activities